levthedev/chat/readme.md

 * all client side JS needs to work on any browser that is 4 years old - no ES6
 * resend has best overall design
 * intercom has best site design

+## security

+* customer client needs server url to decide which server to use
+* server needs to lock customer client to only work on pre approved client urls